No. 12 Cyclones rout WVU 42-6; next stop Big 12 title game

 West Virginia: The Mountaineers struggle when they can’t get their run game going.
 They’ve averaged 211 yards on the ground in their wins and 64 in their losses.

-Iowa State: Iowa State will roll into the Big 12 championship game on a five-game win streak.
+Iowa State: The Cyclones will roll into the Big 12 championship game on a five-game win streak and play a rematch against an Oklahoma team they beat 37-30 on Oct.
+3.

 UP NEXT

 West Virginia hosts Oklahoma Dec.
-12
+12 in its regular-season finale.

-Iowa State will play in the Big 12 championship game Dec.
+Iowa State will play Oklahoma in the Big 12 championship game Dec.
 19 at Arlington, Texas.

 More AP college football: https://apnews.com/Collegefootball and http://www.twitter.com/AP_Top25